 Join C.C.
-Chapman for an in-depth discussion in this video Tailoring content to each platform, part of Introduction to Content Marketing.
+Chapman for an in-depth discussion in this video Tailoring content to each platform, part of Learning Content Marketing.

 Now would be a good time to talk about platforms.
 There's new social networks, new tools coming out all the time.
 And when you create content, while you should share it across all of them, I want to encourage you not to just make it automated.
 There are tools out there that you can pay to automate all of this But I'm going to encourage you not to, and I'm going to show you an example of what I'm talking about.
 So let's say you have a big event, maybe it's a product launch, maybe it's you know, customer appreciation day at your store.
 Whatever it is, you've got an event going on, and you're going to take pictures at it.
 So you take a photo.